-Plyometrics are jump-training exercises that focus on exerting maximum muscular force in short intervals.
-They are particularly beneficial to jump heading in soccer.
+Soccer plyometrics are jump-training exercises that focus on exerting maximum muscular force in short intervals, especially helpful for jump heading.
 Soccer plyometrics are some of the simplest and most effective training exercises for the game.
 While most sports strength-training involves long, slow repetitions to increase muscular strength and mass, plyometrics consist of quick, explosive movements more in keeping with the nature of soccer.
 The benefits of leaping higher, moving quicker in all directions and adding more explosiveness to your game are easily translated to on-the-field success for all players.

 The nature of the training increases efficiency of fast-twitch muscle fibers, resulting in gains in both power and strength.
 In addition to building your game, it’s also a great way to rapidly build muscle and burn fat.
 Plyometric techniques are not a replacement for cardio work, which is still essential to building the stamina soccer requires.
 It’s also important not to overdue plyometric work.
 Beginners, particularly, run a risk of sustaining injury because of the intensity of the work, which is designed for short intervals and thus can seduce athletes into doing too much.